 Hootsuite offers necessary scheduling and posting updates to profile or company page on Facebook, Twitter, LinkedIn, Google+, Instagram, WordPress, and other platforms.
 Most users start out with the free version which then lets them upgrade as required.

-There are some features that Hootsuite offers such as automated scheduling, visual and web analytics, mobile integrations, campaign analysis, and calendar management.
+There are some features that Hootsuite social media calendar offers such as automated scheduling, visual and web analytics, mobile integrations, campaign analysis, and calendar management.
 When it comes to integration, Hootsuite doesn’t fall short.
 From the basics to just about any paid or free application can be found to integrate with Hootsuite.

 The beauty of Hootsuite is that once you get the hang of it, it’s got a great interface that allows you to connect to multiple channels seamlessly.
 Due to the ease of use, their customer base spans most demographics.
 From freelancers just starting out all the way to some of the largest MNC’s.